asiasharif/asiasharif/README.md

 <br>

-- 🌱 I’m currently learning data structures & algorithms and AWS Cloud Practioner.
+- 🌱 I’m currently learning Data structures & Algorithms and AWS Cloud Practioner.
-- 👯 I’m looking to collaborate on Machine Learning, Software Engineering and Blockchain Development.
+- 👯 I’m looking to collaborate on Machine Learning, Software Engineering and Blockchain Development projects.
 - 🤔 I’m looking for help with AWS and mentorship.
-- 💬 Ask me about OOP, Blockchain, Leadership and Software Development.
+- 💬 Ask me about OOP, Blockchain, Leadership and Software Engineering.
 - 📫 How to reach me: asiasharif79@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Less than 1% of the world have my personality (Advocate personality) and I enjoy playing chess.